dssg/givinggraph/README.md

 2. Which companies have partnerships with nonprofits in my sector?
 3. Which is my impact on social media and what are the characteristics of my followers?

+For more info, see the wiki page: http://github.com/dssg/givinggraph/wiki/Problem

 ## The Solution
 GivingGraph automates the retrieval of information about nonprofits and the analysis of that information.